 The photographs of Gordon were used by abolitionists throughout the United States as visual evidence of the brutality of the Maafa.
 The image provoked an immediate response as copies circulated quickly and widely.
 An unidentified writer for the New York Independent wrote: “This Card Photograph should be multiplied by 100,000, and scattered over the States.
 It tells the story in a way that even Mrs. [Harriet Beecher] Stowe [author of the 1852 book, Uncle Tom’s Cabin] can not approach, because it tells the story to the eye.”

 On July 4, 1863, Harper’s Weekly reproduced the image as a wood engraving with the article, “A Typical Negro.”
 Two other portraits of Gordon — one “as he entered our lines,” and the other “in his uniform as a U.S. soldier”— were also included.

 Together these three images and the accompanying article about his harrowing journey and the brutality of Southern slaveholders transformed Gordon into a symbol of the courage and patriotism of African Americans.
 His example also inspired many free blacks in the North to enlist.

 Gordon joined the Union troops as a guide.
 On one expedition he was taken prisoner by the Confederate forces, who tied him up and beat him, leaving him for dead.
 He survived, however, and once more made his escape to Union lines.
-Gordon soon afterwards enlisted in an African American regiment.
+Gordon soon afterward enlisted in an African American regiment.
 He was said to have fought bravely as a Sergeant in the Corps d’Afrique during the Siege of Port Hudson, an important Confederate stronghold on the Mississippi River twenty miles north of Baton Rouge.
-This battle on May 27, 1863 marked the first time that African American soldiers played a leading role in an assault on a major Confederate position.
+This battle on May 27, 1863, marked the first time that African American soldiers played a leading role in an assault on a major Confederate position.
 “Their heroism was widely noted and helped convince many skeptics to accept the enlistment of African Americans into the U.S. Army.
 There are no further records indicating what became of Gordon.
 Yet, this famous image of him lives on as a searing testament of slavery’s brutality and the fortitude displayed by so many African Americans during this period.”